Worried that your baby burps a lot, disrupting her sleep? Learn effective tips to burping your little one for smoother sleep and less fussing.

-For instance, instead of holding her over the shoulder like you usually do, try bouncing her on your leg or holding her across your forearm.
-Lay her down on her back and squeeze her opposite elbows and knees together to encourage her to fart.
+For instance, instead of holding him over the shoulder like you usually do, try bouncing him on your lap or holding him across your forearm.

-Even if you still hold her over your shoulder, try walking around the house heavily on your feet.
+If you do hold him over your shoulder, try walking around the house heavily on your feet.
 Many parents have said that walking up and down the stairs encourages their babies to burp with each step.